McSherrystown, Pennsylvania

 McSherrystown is a borough in Adams County, Pennsylvania, United States.
 The population was 3,077 as of the 2020 census.

 McSherrystown was home to the headquarters of Teddy Bear manufacturer Boyds Bears, as well as the oldest operating family-run cigar manufacturer in the U.S. (since 1863), F.X.
 Smith & Sons.
 Boyds has since closed down, and in 2018, the cigar company was sold.

 History

 McSherrystown is the fourth oldest town in Adams County.
-Its founder, Patrick McSherry (1725–1795) having family origins stemming from Newry, Northern Ireland, procured a 300 acre tract from the Digges Family in 1763 and proceeded to lay out a number of 5 acre lots.
+Its founder, Patrick McSherry (1725–1795), who had family origins stemming from Newry in the south-east of Ulster in the north of Ireland, procured a 300 acre tract from the Digges Family in 1763 and proceeded to lay out a number of 5 acre lots.
 The first known deed for one of these lots was dated June 27, 1765.
 Although McSherry may have intended his effort to be used primarily as outlots for Hanover residents, where they could keep their animals at times and obtain wood, it soon developed into a full-fledged town.
 McSherry, who lived in Mount Pleasant Township in 1765 and was later tavern-keeper in Littlestown, may never have lived in the town which bears his name.